postgrespro/postgres_cluster/doc/administration.md

 ### PgPro packages

-PostgresPro Enterprise have all necessary dependencies and extensions included, so it is enough just install packages.
+To use `multimaster`, you need to install Postgres Pro Enterprise on all nodes of your cluster.
+Postgres Pro Enterprise includes all the required dependencies and extensions.

-## Setting up empty cluster
+## Setting up a Multi-Master Cluster

-After installing software on all cluster nodes we can configure our cluster.
-Here we describe how to set up multimaster consisting of 3 nodes with empty database.
-Suppose our nodes accesible via domain names ```node1```, ```node2``` and ```node3```.
-Perform following steps on each node (sequentially or in parallel – doesn't matter):

-1. As with usual postgres first of all we need to initialize directiory where postgres will store it files:
+After installing Postgres Pro Enterprise on all nodes, you need to configure the cluster with `multimaster`.
+Suppose you are setting up a cluster of three nodes, with ```node1```, ```node2```, and ```node3``` domain names.
+To configure your cluster with `multimaster`, complete these steps on each cluster node:

+1. Set up the database to be replicated with `multimaster`:

+    * If you are starting from scratch, initialize a cluster, create an empty database `mydb` and a new user `myuser`, as usual:
     ```
     initdb -D ./datadir
-    ```
-    In that directory we are interested in files ```postgresql.conf``` and ```pg_hba.conf``` that are responsible for a general and security configuration consequently.

-1. Create database that will be used with multimaster.
-This will require intermediate launch of postgres.

-    ```
     pg_ctl -D ./datadir -l ./pg.log start
     createdb myuser -h localhost
     createdb mydb -O myuser -h localhost
     pg_ctl -D ./datadir -l ./pg.log stop
     ```

+    * If you already have a database `mydb` running on the `node1` server, initialize new nodes from the working node using `pg_basebackup`.
+On each cluster node you are going to add, run:
+    ```
+    pg_basebackup -D ./datadir -h node1 mydb
+    ```
+    For details, on `pg_basebackup`, see [pg_basebackup](https://www.postgresql.org/docs/9.6/static/app-pgbasebackup.html).

 1. Modify the ```postgresql.conf``` configuration file, as follows:
     * Set up PostgreSQL parameters related to replication.

         ```